 By Permission: No.

-LLM Students: LLM students may apply to the clinic through the LLM General Clinic Application.
+LLM Students: LLM students may enroll in this clinic through Helios.
 Please Note: LLM students may take this clinic for 2 clinical credits.

 Placement Site: WilmerHale Legal Services Center (Jamaica Plain).

 The Veterans Law and Disability Benefits Clinic advocates for the rights of veterans, their families, and other low-income individuals with disabilities and ensures that they have the independence, health care, income support, and other benefits that they need and deserve.
 The Clinic focuses on serving individuals who are marginalized and underrepresented, including individuals with mental health conditions, Military Sexual Trauma survivors, veterans of color, LGBTQ+ veterans, and formerly incarcerated individuals.